cnvince/academic-vinceli.org/content/post/hello/index.md

 ---
-title: Hello
+title: Why search is so hard
-subtitle: Welcome to my blog
+subtitle: Understanding the challenges for developing a search engine
 date: 2020-06-15T10:05:48.585Z
 summary: Welcome to my blog
 draft: false